 There is no denying the Pearl makes some of the best drum sets in the world.
 They have included this reputation and their focus on innovation in the Pearl Vision Drums.

-If you are looking for the most affordable 100% birch and maple drums, you can’t go any further.
+You can’t go any further if you are looking for the most affordable 100% birch and maple drums.
 Also, the drums come ready for gigging, so you won’t have trouble setting your gear.